mehulagg/gitlab_test/doc/subscriptions/index.md

 #### Self-managed

 A self-managed subscription uses a hybrid model.
 You pay for a subscription according to the maximum number of users enabled during the subscription period.
-At the end of the subscription period, the maximum number of simultaneous users in the self-managed installation is checked.
+On a quarterly basis, the maximum number of simultaneous users in the self-managed installation is checked via [Seat Link](https://docs.gitlab.com/ee/subscriptions/#seat-link).
 If the number of users is higher than your subscription, you are billed for the extra users.
 The maximum number of simultaneous users is also used to calculate the cost of subscription renewal.

 Every occupied seat, whether by person, job, or bot is counted in the subscription, with the following exceptions:

 - Blocked users who are blocked prior to the renewal of a subscription won't be counted as active users for the renewal subscription.
 They may count as active users in the subscription period in which they were originally added.
 - Members with Guest permissions on an Ultimate subscription.
-- Special internal GitLab accounts: `Ghost User` and `Support Bot`.
+- GitLab created service accounts: `Ghost User` and `Support Bot`.

 NOTE: **Note:**
 If you have LDAP integration enabled, anyone in the configured domain can sign up for a GitLab account.
 This can result in an unexpected bill at time of renewal.
 Consider [disabling new signups](../user/admin_area/settings/sign_up_restrictions.md) and managing new users manually instead.